hnlearndev/blog/contents/posts/0001-20250905-deploy-my-own-tech-blog-finally.md

 ## Searching for a definitive solution

 I then stumbled on this book: [FullStack Rust with Axum from Martin Fabio](https://www.amazon.com/FullStack-Rust-Axum-Server-Rendered-High-Performance-ebook/dp/B0FM6XF8YX).
 I did not follow closely what he wrote in the book.
-The reason is that Martin introduced HTMX into his stack, while I have decided that Leptos is my true soul mate.
+The reason was that Martin introduced HTMX into his stack, while I have decided that Leptos is my true soul mate.
 Still, his gold-standard guidance, especially in architecture and industry best practices, is something I cannot help but praise.
 I jumped around between chapters, gluing up parts with his demonstration to complete what you are currently looking at.

 ## Teachers of tomorrow

 Of course, generative AIs are my sifus, holding my hand and guiding me over this entirely new rocky realm.
 Sadly, if you expect to "vibe code" the entire project with several simple prompts, please prepare to get yourself fall into a great despair.
 In spite of being a true fan, I am proud that I have brought both ChatGPT and Claude into many unstoppable iterative processes where they cannot figure out what to do next.
-Just remember that the problem is not me.
-Neither are they.

 The reasons are: